ashengggg18/Project-KALIKASAN-Tracing-Plastic-Waste-Reduction/README.md

 Gwen Mendoza

 We would like to express our sincere gratitude to the following:
-Sir Emmanuel Charlie Enriquez, our instructor, for teaching us the principles of Java OOP and guiding us throughout the development of this project.
+**Sir Emmanuel Charlie Enriquez**, our instructor, for teaching us the principles of Java OOP and guiding us throughout the development of this project.

 Our group, for the cooperation, ideas, and constructive feedback that helped improve the final output.